dnsimple/dnsimple-support/content/articles/dkim-record.markdown

 The [dig](https://newsletter.dnsimple.com/how-to-dig/) tool is a good way to verify that your DKIM record is being returned correctly by our DNS servers.

-To verify the DKIM record, you will need to query for the TXT record at the fully qualified domain name where the TXT record lives.
-For example, on the domain aetrion.com, I can get the TXT record using the following query:
+To verify the DKIM record, query for the TXT record at the fully qualified domain name where the TXT record lives.
+For example, on the domain aetrion.com, you can get the TXT record using the following query:

     dig +short google._domainkey.aetrion.com TXT